 4481-3 SEMINAR IN MARKETING, 1-3 hours credit

 Study of specified topics in marketing.
 Can be repeated for a maximum of 9 hours credit under different topic titles.
-Prerequisites: MKTG 3413 and permission of Coordinator of Undergraduate Programs.
+Prerequisites: MKTG 3413 and permission of Chair.

 4491-3 INDEPENDENT STUDY IN MARKETING, 1-3 hours credit